Did you know that Google and other search engines do not index most of your Amazon listing content?

 “If you don’t like what’s being said about you, change the conversation.” ~Don Draper

 To get Google to index your content, you need to create the content… or at least address it.
-In the Q&A portion of your ASIN listing, there are “hopefully” a list of questions about your product that can not only separate you from your competitors, but give your online shoppers the answers to the questions they need to make an informed decision.
+In the Q&A section of your ASIN listing, there are “hopefully” a list of questions about that can are designed to separate you from your competitors, while giving your online shoppers the answers to the questions they need to make an informed decision.
 If you’re not utilizing this section… begin today.

-But first, let’s take a look at an actual Rubik’s Cube Amazon listing.
+But first, let’s take a look at an actual Amazon listing.

 Let’s scroll down to the Q & A section of this item.